 This article is the first of a series of three articles walking through our complete shower build.
 This article starts at the beginning with demolition, shower framing and rough-in plumbing for the new shower.

-How to Build a Shower
+How To Build a Walk In Shower

-Tile and Heavy Shower Pans Like Rigid Subfloors
+Tile And Heavy Shower Pans Like Rigid Subfloors

 For this project, I planned to install tile on the bathroom floor in addition to building a new shower and therefore used two layers of 3/4″ plywood.

 Although not under as much stress as floor tile, wall mounted tiles are also susceptible to excess movement.
-Walls with too much flex can lead to tile breakage and release, grout disruption, and damage to the waterproofing (especially if paint-on variety).
+Walls with excess flex can lead to tile breakage and release, grout disruption, and damage to the waterproofing (especially if paint-on variety).
 If accessible, wall studs can be reinforced with bracing and metal plates prior to tile backer board installation.
 If your shower plan necessitates horizontal seams in the tile backer board installation, you may consider installing horizontal blocking between studs to support these seams, especially if using heavy tile.